This glossary includes various terms relevant to the contents of this site.

 Registrar that has been certified as meeting certain minimal criteria to act as a registrar for a specific TLD.
 This term is almost solely used when referring to ICANN-certified registrars.

-Individual, role or organization authorized to interact with the registry or registrar on behalf of the domain holder.
-The administrative contact should be able to answer nontechnical questions about the domain name's registration and the SLD holder.
+Individual, role or organisation authorized to interact with the registry or registrar on behalf of the domain holder.
+The administrative contact should be able to answer nontechnical questions about the domain name’s registration and the SLD holder.
 In all cases, the administrative contact is viewed as the authoritative point of contact for the domain name, second only to the registrant.

 Registrar authorized by PIR to register .ORG domain names.
 Authorized registrars have completed a rigorous business and technical process.
 All .ORG-authorized registrars also are accredited by ICANN.